GoOz/Niepce/README.md

 If you tag your photo with only one tag it may be not relevant to show it on the post page, in that case you can choose to hide it.

+### Selling prints

+Whether you have your own selling platform or you prefer to deal with it yourself by hand, you can add a link to buy a print of a picture and maintain your available stock.

 ### External links

 You have the ability to add any external links in the menu and even more, if you have social networks accounts, you'll be able to easily add your links.